marco-ciciriello/coinmarketcap-cli-app/README.md

 ## Configuring your API key

-To configure your CoinMarketCap API key, create a .env file in the project directory and write `API_KEY='{YOUR API KEY}'`.
+To configure your CoinMarketCap API key, create a .env file in the project directory and enter `API_KEY='{YOUR API KEY}'`.
+If you have not already done so, you will have to navigate to coinmarketcap.com/api and create a free Developer Account to obtain your API key.

 ## Dependencies